sanjaykmohanty/Module3-Challenge-Election-Analysis/README.md

 If the requirements remain same, the script can be used for other elction result analysis with below changes:
 - Either the file name of the CSV file containg election data can be changed in the script or the file can be renamed
 - Based on the type of election, in addion to county level informaion, the script can be modified to include congressional district and state level information
+- Report format can be changed based on the requirement